-The second i-f is fed to the Ceramic Filter, CF. It is then amplified by Q14 and Q15.
-They are the Second IF, First Stage and Second Stage Amplifiers, respectively.
+The second i-f is fed to the Ceramic Filter, CF. It is then amplified by Q14 and Q15, the Second IF, First Stage and Second Stage Amplifiers.
 The amplified signal is then fed to the Detector, D8.
-(D5 is a signal overload protector.)
 The Detector recovers the audio from the modulation signal to yield an af output.
-The output is applied to Automatic Noise Limiter (ANL), D6, and the Squelch Switch, Q19.
+The output is applied to the Automatic Noise Limiter (ANL), D6, and the Squelch Switch, Q19.

 The squelch functions in the following manner.
-In the receive mode, a bias voltage from Q10 is applied to the base of Q19, as determined by VR2.
+In the receive mode, a bias voltage from Q10 is applied to the base of Q19 as determined by VR2.
 In the absence of a signal, the base of Q19 is positive biased and it turns on.
-This biases the squelch transistor inside IC1, which turns off the Audio Amplifier and results in squelching of the receiver.
+This biases the squelch transistor inside IC1, which turns off the Audio Amplifier and squelches the receiver.

-The output of the ANL goes through the volume control, VR1, and is RC-coupled to the Audio Amplifier, IC1.
-The amplified af output from IC1 goes through the audio transformer, T1, to be applied to the speaker jacks and the speaker.
+The output of the ANL goes through the volume control, VR1, and is RC-coupled to pin 6 of the Audio Amplifier, IC1.
+The amplified af output from pin 10 goes through the audio transformer, T1, to be applied to the speaker jacks and the speaker.